Backpacker Travel Insurance

 Help is here.

-Here's the main problem: Most travel insurance (some even called "backpacker insurance") is aimed at tourists - not longer term travellers who have very different needs and budgets.
+Here’s the main problem: Most travel insurance (some even called “backpacker insurance”) is aimed at tourists – not longer-term travellers with very different needs and budgets.

 The key is to know